RaneeLuo/data-science-projects/README.md

 ## Contributing
 If you are a fellow data scientist or machine learning engineer who is interested in sharing their work for others to use and learn from, please Fork the repository and open a Pull Request.
 All projects should be self-contained and placed within a uniquely named folder within the `projects` folder.
 ### Guidelines
 - Notebooks should be fully self-contained and have full outputs.
-In other words, readers should be able to read through the notebook and understand your work without needing to run the code
+In other words, readers should be able to read through the notebook and understand your work without needing to run the code.
+- Notebooks should be converted to markdown and used to create a `README.md` that reads like a blog post.
+See existing projects for examples.
-- Code should be well organized and documented
+- Code should be well organized and documented.
-- To the extent possible, data should be downloaded programmatically (e.g. using public URLs), and all projects must use publicly accessible and free data
+- To the extent possible, data should be downloaded programmatically (e.g. using public URLs), and all projects must use publicly accessible and free data.

 ## Project Descriptions